 The names of other reporting issuers in respect of which each proposed Director presently serves as a Director are set out under the "Election of Directors" section of this Information Circular.
 Mr. Stinson is director of Westshore Terminals Investment Corporation and each of Messrs.
-Pinette, Kayne, Stinson and Baird are directors of Canfor.
-Mr. Baird is also a director of Canadian Pacific Railway Limited and Canadian Pacific Railway Company and Mr. Kayne is also a director of Cameco Corporation.
-The Governance and Sustainability Committee (as defined below) (See "Board Committees - Joint Governance and Sustainability Committee" below) reviews whether the presence of Directors with common outside directorships affects the independence, decision making or functioning of the Board.
+Pinette, Kayne, Stinson, Jentsch, Baird and Ms. Stuart are directors of Canfor.
+Mr. Baird is also a director of Canadian Pacific Railway Limited and Canadian Pacific Railway Company and Osiko Gold Royalties Ltd., Mr. Jentsch is also a director of Mineros S.A, Ms. Stuart is also a director of DRI Healthcare Trust and Telus International (Cda) Inc. and Mr. Kayne is also a director of Cameco Corporation.
+The Governance and Sustainability Committee (as defined below) (see "Board Committees - Joint Governance and Sustainability Committee" below) reviews whether the presence of Directors with common outside directorships affects the independence, decision making or functioning of the Board.
 The Governance and Sustainability Committee also considers these relationships in its assessment of the effectiveness of the Board and overall board composition, as well as the impact of Director's memberships on other public company boards generally.